Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Evaluation

 \subsection{Data Generation}

 A \ac{rddl} problem instance defines a constant number of objects.
-Since we are interested in problems where the total number of objects vary, or is unknown, we sample transitions evenly from multiple problem instances as if they constitute a single relational \ac{mdp}.
-To verify that the policy is inductive, we divide the 10 problem instances of each domain into two sets by random selection and use one for training and the other for testing, as per common practice in supervised learning.

-By the classification of~\citet{DBLP:journals/jair/KirkZGR23} we are thus focusing on \ac{iid} generalization of the agent.
-The number of objects in the problem instances are not evenly distributed; to reduce result bias caused by the selection of instances for the training set, we sample five train/test splits and repeat experiments for each split, and calculate the final results as an average over them.
-For the other agents, \prost{} and the \acp{mlp}, the notion of a \enquote{test} set of problems does not work, as \prost{} always performs searches and the \ac{mlp} agents are tied to particular problem instances.
+As we are interested in use-cases where the total number of objects vary, or is unknown, we sample transitions evenly from multiple problem instances as if they constitute a single relational \ac{mdp}.
+To test that the policy generalizes, we divide the 10 problem instances of each domain into two sets by random selection and use one for training and the other for testing, as per common practice in supervised learning.
+The object counts are not evenly distributed, so to reduce bias we sample five train/test splits and repeat experiments for each split, and calculate the final results as an average over them.
+For the other agents, \prost{} and the \acp{mlp}, considering a \enquote{test} set of problems is not possible, as \prost{} always performs searches and each \ac{mlp} agent is tied to a problem instance.